GoogleCloudPlatform/compute-video-demo-salt/README.md

-1. You can update your minions with the demo state files to install Apache, enable `mod_headers`, and set a custom landing page for the site by running triggerin the `highstate`.
+1. You can update your minions with the demo state files to install Apache, enable `mod_headers`, and set a custom landing page for the site by running triggering `highstate`.
 This should take around 15-20 seconds to complete.
     ```
-    salt '*' state.highstate --out=pprint
+    salt '*' state.highstate
     ```

 ## Firewall rule